JohnLyu2/z3alpha/README.md

 After this command terminates, the synthesized strategy is saved to a result directory under `experiments/results/`, along with the logs (if enabled).
 The result directory is named as `out-<starting time:%Y-%m-%d_%H-%M-%S>`.

 # IJCAI-24 Experiment Data
 We have included all experimental result data in `ijcai24_data/`.
 For each experiment, there is a subfolder (e.g., `ijcai24_data/QF_BV/core/`) containing all competing solvers' testing statistics and sample Z3alpha and FastSMT synthesized strategies.
-The experiments were conducted on a high-performance CentOS 7 cluster equipped with Intel E5-2683 v4 (Broadwell) processors running at 2.10 GHz, accompanied by 75 gigabytes of memory.
+The experiments were conducted on a high-performance CentOS 7 cluster equipped with Intel E5-2683 v4 (Broadwell) processors running at 2.10 GHz.

 # Reproduce IJCAI-24 Experiments